MrcBalla/D4-code/README.md

 ### Checkpoints

 Checkpoints are present in a shared folder on google drive (https://drive.google.com/drive/folders/1SO7mIvRe7mZjPZ8WF14Ygo6pyK5OY3-_?usp=sharing).
-To run them they should be downloaded and placed in a ./checkpoints/ folder.
+To run them they should be downloaded and placed in the ./checkpoints folder.